anerip98/comparative-study-of-sentiment-expressed-at-tourist-spots-in-dubai-and-pune/README.md

 <img src="https://github.com/anerip98/comparative-study-of-sentiment-expressed-at-tourist-spots-in-dubai-and-pune/blob/main/images/pune_hourly_polarity.jpg" width=600>

 We also perform a correlation analysis between the features for tourist locations and both the cities separately to benchmark our conclusions mentioned in the report.
+We find that precipitation has a positive impact on sentiment expressed in Dubai while it has a negative impact in Pune.
+We hypothesize that this might be due to a significant difference in weather patterns in both cities.

 <img src="https://github.com/anerip98/comparative-study-of-sentiment-expressed-at-tourist-spots-in-dubai-and-pune/blob/main/images/pune_tourist_weather_corr.jpg" width=400>